 DIRECT INCURRED LOSS – The property loss in which the insured peril is the proximate cause of damage or destruction.

-DROUGHT – A drought is a long lasting weather pattern consisting of dry conditions with very little or no precipitation.
+DROUGHT – A drought is a long-lasting weather pattern consisting of dry conditions with very little or no precipitation.
 During this period, food and water supplies can run low, and other conditions, such as famine, can result.
-Droughts can last for several years and particularly damaging in areas where residents depend on agriculture for survival.
+Droughts can last for several years and particularly damage areas where residents depend on agriculture for survival.